Marginal Tax vs Average Tax: Understanding Canadian Tax Brackets

 What does marginal tax rate mean in Canada?

-2022 Federal Income Tax Bracket2022 Federal Income Tax Rate
+2023 Federal Income Tax Bracket2023 Federal Income Tax Rate

 Remember that these are just the federal tax brackets and rates.
-Each province and territory in Canada has their own set of tax brackets too, as shown below.
+Each province and territory in Canada has their own set of tax brackets too, as we’ll discuss below.

 How do marginal tax rates work?

-Your total federal tax payable is $9,540.
+Your total federal tax payable is $9,237.22 in this scenario.
 This might seem crazy high, but remember tax credits are taken off this amount which will reduce your liability.
+In addition, if you’re employed (not self-employed), a little bit of federal tax is taken off each of your pay cheques.
+This means you won’t have to pay as much in April.

 Subscribe to our free Newsletter!